lightheaded/tom.readme/templates/performance-review.md

     - Which topics came up multiple times?
 Write down recurring problems and let's see how we can eliminate them.
     - What were biggest wins?
 Where did you make biggest impact to the company?
     - In which are you grew the most this period?
+    - What has been causing most stress for you?
 - [ ] Go over all the plan items you have been responsible for
     - Which were the best?
 What made them best?
 How can more plan items look like this one?
 What did you do to make them great?
     - Which were more problematic?
 What did/will you do to avoid the troublemakers?